What Are The User Activation Rate Benchmarks for SaaS? The Answer Will Surprise You!

 Let’s dive straight in!

-- You need to operationalize activation for your business by looking at key activation events – the actions a new user must do to get value.
+• It would help if you operationalized activation for your business by looking at key activation events – the actions a new user must do to get value.
 It will vary from product to product, from one persona to another, and even from one use case to another use case.

 What is user activation in SaaS?

-User activation is the moment when your user performs the key events in your product that allow them to experience the value of your product for their use case.
-Unlike the ‘AHA! moment’ – which is the moment your user realizes the value of your product, but not necessarily obtains the benefits of it yet (e.g. your potential user can have an ‘AHA! moment when reading your blog or seeing a screenshot of your dashboard on your website) – user activation is tied to activation events and key results.
+Unlike the ‘AHA! moment’ – which is the moment your user realizes the value of your product but has not necessarily obtained the benefits of it yet (e.g. your potential user can have an ‘AHA! moment when reading your blog or seeing a screenshot of your dashboard on your website) – user activation is tied to activation events and key results.

-Simply put – your user needs to actually do the things that give them the results they want to get from your product.
+Simply put – your user needs to do the things that give them the results they want to get from your product.

 User activation example

-For example a small business owner, let’s call her Jenna, who promotes her business on social media on their own notices that she is spending more and more time on that.
+For example, a small business owner, let’s call her Jenna, promotes her business on social media on their notices that she is spending more and more time on that.
 Frustrated, she googles ‘How to save time posting on social media’ and stumbles upon a case study of a similar business owner, who reduced his time on social media marketing by 2 hours per week, saving a whole working day per month, by using a social media scheduling tool.

 Jenna experiences and ‘AHA!
 Moment’ now.